joebumbulis/Take_Home_Clearhead/README.md

   * First, had to figure out that the css needed to be called in an anonymous callback function.
   * Ran into major problem trying to get the jquery addClass to work with the import.
 Once imported, the class "hidden" with properties, display: none did not work.
   * FIX: instead of using addClass to add "hidden", using the event handlers on the "x" button as well as the overlay to call a function closeModal that makes active the hidden class with a property of none.
+  * Imported all the CSS from the main.css file into the variation.js using jquery.css()

+* Modal research: need to play with jQuery's dialog to see if it would be a better use case

 ## Developer Candidate Homework